Battle of the Nijmegen salient: Nijmegen bridge

 Before the offensive took place Model ordered both of Nijmegen's bridges to be destroyed so that allied reinforcements could be hindered.
-The British had already installed a strong anti-aircraft defence there.
+The British had already installed a strong anti-aircraft defence there made up of the 100th Anti-Aircraft Brigade.
 German Luftwaffe fighters launched many sorties to blow the bridges, but this was a costly failure - in one day forty-six fighters were lost to the RAF and anti-aircraft fire.
 Instead, an attempt to blow the bridge by other means was sought.
 Frogmen from the German Marine Einsatzkommando said that they could attempt it.
 On 28 September, three groups of four German frogmen set off from 10 km upstream from the bridges to place explosives under them, and then to continue with the river current 24 km in an attempt to return to their lines.
 The operation was a partial success - the railway bridge was blown up, a span managed to break away from a section & fell into the river making it totally unusable, but the road bridge was only slightly damaged because the mine had been badly placed.
 Of the twelve men, three were killed, seven were captured, and two managed to return to their lines.
 The photo shows DUKW's from 536 Company RASC.
 The bridges however were repaired albeit temporarily - Royal Engineers were able to span a Bailey bridge both over the railway bridge and the damaged section of the road bridge.